-- 5. Via SAT score, or previous college transcripts, provide proof of successful completion of one of the following: - a.
-SAT Mathematics Score ≥ 530 - b.
-SAT math score = 450 or higher (math workshop required) (or written approval from one of our math advisors) - c.
-RVCC course: Fundamentals of Math Literacy (minimum grade of C or higher) - d.
-RVCC course: Fundamentals of Math Literacy for STEM ((minimum grade of C or higher) - e.
-RVCC college level math (minimum grade of C or higher) - f.
-Transferring in college level math (minimum grade of C or higher) - 6.
-Go to this link http://www.apta.org/PTACareers/Overview/ and read about/watch videos about PTA careers. - 7.
-Advising Meeting with PTA Program Director.
-Please contact Laurie Clute, PT, MS at licture@ccsnh.edu when you are ready to schedule the advising meeting.
-Plan an hour for the meeting at the Claremont main campus.
-Please bring with you: - a.
-Current résumé - b.
-Essential Skills/Technical Standards information page signed (pages 5-6) - c.
-Criminal Record information page signed (page 7). - d.
-PTA Student Statement of Background Disclosure page signed (page 8). - e.
-Clinical Education Policy / Clinical Education and Disability Services information page signed (pages 9-10) - f.
-After reading/watching videos in step 6, complete the PTA Program Supplemental Questionnaire (see page 11) - g.
+- f.
+Written approval from one of our math advisors to register for college level Mathematics course with required workshop. - 6.
+Go to this link, and read about/watch videos about PTA careers. - 7.
+Please send a current résumé to Program Director, KimLaura Boyle at kboyle@ccsnh.edu - 8.
+Please read the following documents and fill in information requested.
+Please scan or take a screen shot of the signed pages and send them to KimLaura Boyle at kboyle@ccsnh.edu.
+You can also print off and send the documents via US mail. - a.
+Essential Skills/Technical Standards information page signed (pages 5-6) - b.
+Criminal Record information page signed (page 7). (continued) - c.
+PTA Student Statement of Background Disclosure page signed (page 8). - Clinical Education Policy / Clinical Education and Disability Services information page signed (pages 9-10) - e.
+After reading/watching videos in step 6, complete the PTA Program Supplemental Questionnaire (see page 11) - 9.
 Provide proof of current American Heart Association CPR BLS for Healthcare Providers certification (your application will not be considered complete if you have scheduled, but not yet successfully completed, the CPR course).
 You can take the written test on line, but please make sure to take the hands on testing part in person.
-It is the applicant's/student's responsibility to locate, pay for and successfully complete CPR certification and/or re-certification until graduation from the PTA program.
+It is the applicant's/student's responsibility to locate, pay for and successfully complete CPR certification and/or re-certification until graduation from the PTA program. - 10.
+Advising Meeting with PTA Program Director.
+Please contact KimLaura Boyle, at kboyle@ccsnh.edu when you are ready to schedule the advising meeting.
+Plan an hour for the meeting.
+For the foreseeable future, this advising meeting will occur via Zoom internet video meeting that Laurie will arrange.